-Also, check out the article The Importance Of Strength Training For Athletes from Bridge Athletics outlining the relation between strength training and motor learning, inter-muscular and intra-muscular coordination and the muscular system.
+Also, check out the article The Importance Of Strength Training For Athletes from Bridge Athletics outlining the relationship between strength training and motor learning, inter-muscular and intra-muscular coordination, and the muscular system.

 How to choose the right strength training method for athletes